 What is Ice Candy?

-This sweet treat is a popular summer snack in the Philippines made by freezing fruit juice in thin narrow plastic bags.
+This sweet treat is a popular summer snack in the Philippines made by freezing fruit juice in narrow plastic bags.
 They come in many flavors: strawberry, ube (purple yam), mango, buko (young coconut), avocado, and more!

 The most popular types are creamy ice candies, usually made with evaporated milk, cream, or coconut milk.
 They are halfway between ice cream and juice pops with a smooth, milky consistency along with icy bites to keep you cool.